Hurricane Survivor's $15,904 Liability Reduced to $100

 Using the hardship letter, the assigned TaxRise attorney was able to negotiate with the IRS to create an offer in compromise for Brett, arguing for a payment that he could reasonably afford.

-Brett accepted the letter in compromise and his liabilities of $15,904 were cut down to $100.
+Brett accepted the letter in compromise, and his liabilities of $15,904 were cut down to $100.

 The End Result

-The TaxRise Team guided Brett through the processes of drafting a hardship letter which convinced the IRS to lower the $15,904 liability to $100.
+The TaxRise Team guided Brett through the processes of drafting a hardship letter, which convinced the IRS to lower the $15,904 liability to $100.
 This was an amount Brett could reasonably afford – saving over 99.4%.

-See Brett’s signed Offer in Compromise Below!
+See Brett’s accepted Offer in Compromise Below!